About the Public Media Bridge Fund

 OUR MISSION

-Our mission is to guide local public media through a crisis moment to our more sustainable and impactful future.
+Our mission is to guide local public media through a crisis moment to a more sustainable and impactful future.

 The Bridge Fund is designed to: